tcldr/Entwine/Assets/EntwineTest/README.md

 The final piece in the jigsaw is the `TestableSubscriber`.
 Its role is to gather the output of a publisher so that it can be compared against some expected output.
 It also depends on the `TestScheduler`, so to get one we call `createTestableSubscriber(_:_:)` on our scheduler.

-Once we subscribe to a publisher, `TestableSubscriber` records all the events with their time of arrival and makes them available on its `.sequence` property ready for us to compare against some expected output.
+Once we subscribe to a publisher, `TestableSubscriber` records all the events with their time of arrival and makes them available on its `.recordedOutput` property ready for us to compare against some expected output.
 It also records the time the subscription began, as well as its completion (should it end).

 ```swift
 import Combine